Experience-Monks/preloader/README.md

 # preloader

-The preloader is capabable of loading almost all types of files, if it does not understand a file type, it will attempt to load it as a basic xhr request.
+The preloader is capable of loading almost all types of files, if it does not understand a file type, it will attempt to load it as a basic xhr request.
 IT extends the [nodejs event emitter](https://nodejs.org/api/events.html) and uses the following events.

 ```progress```: `Event` Sends updates on loading progress to other part of application (loading ui)
 ```complete```: `Event` Notifies loading completion to other part of application